connecttopawan/Pawan-s-Learning/ATM_Transaction/README.md

 ## 2. Reading Data from S3 bucket, process the data with spark on EMR and storing it back to S3.
+  ### Create S3 bucket to store processed data
+  We can create through aws management console or CLI.
+Here we are creating through CLI.